thephpleague/url/4.0/components/overview.md

 <p class="message-warning">If the submitted value is invalid an <code>InvalidArgumentException</code> exception is thrown.</p>

-<p class="message-warning">No component delimiter should be submitted to the classes constructor as they will be interpreted as part of the component value.</p>
+<p class="message-warning">No component or uri part delimiter should be submitted to the classes constructor as they will be interpreted as part of the component value.</p>

 ~~~php
 use League\Uri\Components;